-In the light of COVID-19, healthcare centres are working with less individual support.
-The margins are tight and thus delivers high-cost and less engaging virtual clinic services.
+In the light of COVID-19, healthcare centers are working with less individual support.
+The margins are tight and thus delivers high-cost and less engaging telehealth software for clinics.
 But the experts believe that the remote patient monitoring future will be as bright as the sun and people tend to more engagement and facilities will be available at lower-cost plans.

 3. Mobile RPM Solutions

 An increasing number of doctors are facilitating mobile-based RPM solutions known as mRPM.
 It is expected to grow in the coming years too. mRPM technology request patients to enter the significant details and deliver them fascinating services.
 The futuristic remote monitoring solutions will drive large populations and businesses to the healthcare centers.

 Is Remote Patient Monitoring Considered Telehealth?

 No, we cannot treat both of the terms as a whole.
 Remote Patient Monitoring (RPM) is a subset of Telehealth.
 RPM is a narrow term that deals in interaction with the patient of the doctor remotely.